 Although the simulations do include realistic clouds and aerosols from a CALIPSO/CALIOP (Winker et al., 2010) monthly climatology, the radiative transfer portion of the simulator code allows clouds and aerosols to be switched off, making it easy to generate clear-sky radiances used in this research.
-The OCO-2 instrument model, described in detail in (Connor et al., 2009),

-- 20 was used to add realistic instrument noise to the radiances prior to running the L2 retrieval for the noise-less simulations.
-The operational OCO-2 dispersion and ILS values, as well as its polarization sensitivity, were used to sample the top of atmosphere radiances.
+The OCO-2 instrument model, described in detail in O'Brien et al. (2009), was used to add realistic instrument noise to the radiances prior to running the L2 retrieval for the noiseless simulations.
+The operational OCO-2 dispersion, instrument line shape (ILS), and polarization sensitivity were used to sample the top-of-atmosphere radiances.
 The same solar model as used in the operational retrieval was used in the L1b simulations.
-In addition, the A-Band Preprocessor code described in Taylor et al. (2016) was run on the cloudy-sky L1b simulations to provide realistic cloud screening prior to running the L2 retrieval.
-It is important to test the system from end-to-end with radiances containing a - 25 variety of cloud conditions, because the cloud screening is never 100% accurate, sometimes letting through cloudy cases, and because quality flags can sometimes flag cloudy cases being as good quality without clouds.
+In addition, the A-band preprocessor code described in Taylor et al. (2016) was run on the cloudysky L1b simulations to provide realistic cloud screening prior to running the L2 retrieval.
+It is important to test the system from end to end with radiances containing a variety of cloud conditions, because the cloud screening is never 100 % accurate, sometimes letting through cloudy cases, and because quality flags can sometimes flag cloudy cases being as good quality without clouds.

 This error analysis ideally would use the exact same forward model in both the L1b simulations and the L2 retrieval algorithm, as our analysis assumes that Eq.
-1 should be valid, without errors from forward model differences.
+(1) should be valid, without errors from forward model differences.
 However, in reality these two code bases are very similar but not identical.
-For example, the number of vertical levels within the two code bases differ.
+For example, the number of vertical levels within the two code bases differs.
 Reasonable attempts were made to put the L1b simulations on the same footing with the L2 forward model, but minor model mismatches may remain.
 We do not believe these minor differences affect our primary results.

-Our goal in this work is to compare linearly predicted vs. actual errors in XCO2, specifically in terms of three primary contributions to retrieval error discussed above: measurement, smoothing, and interferent error.
+Our goal in this work is to compare linearly predicted vs. actual errors in XCO2, specifically in terms of three primary contributions to the retrieval error discussed above: measurement, smoothing, and interferent error.
 Several different configurations were used to allow the estimation of the true error for each of these error components, as shown in Table 3.
-The "clear results" have no clouds or aerosols in the true state, however the retrieval is free to insert clouds into the retrieved state (and given that aerosols are retrieved as ln(AOD), the retrieved states is never fully aerosol-free).
+The clear results have no clouds or aerosols in the true state; however, the retrieval is free to insert clouds into the retrieved state (and given that aerosols are retrieved as ln(AOD), the retrieved states is never fully aerosol-free).